Breastfeeding

 and CMPA

-Mothers of infants with CMPA should be supported to continue breastfeeding.
-Breastmilk contains all the essential nutrients infants need in their first 6 months of life and should thereafter be complemented with a cow’s milk protein-free diet.
-In rare cases where infants react to cow’s milk transmitted through breastmilk, mothers might have to eliminate cow’s milk proteins from their diet.
+Mothers of babies with CMPA should continue breastfeeding.
+Breastmilk contains all the essential nutrients that your baby needs in the first 6 months of life and should thereafter be complemented with a cow’s milk protein-free diet.
+In rare cases babies may react to cow’s milk transmitted through breastmilk, in such circumstances you may have to eliminate cow’s milk and dairy from your diet for a period.

-A clear improvement of CMPA symptoms is usually noticeable after the exclusion of cow’s milk protein in 2 to 4 weeks, and sometimes even earlier.
-It may be necessary for the mother to take daily calcium and vitamin D supplements while on a cow’s milk protein-free diet.1-3
+A clear improvement in your babies’ symptoms is usually noticeable after 2 to 4 weeks, and sometimes even earlier.
+It may be necessary for you to take daily calcium and vitamin D supplements while on a cow’s milk/dairy-free diet – you should discuss this with your baby’s healthcare provider.

 Several clinical studies reported the protective effect of breastfeeding.